Ever Evolving Evaluator (EV3): Towards Flexible and Reliable Meta-Optimization for Knowledge Distillation: Experiments

 \subsection{Results}

-The results are shown in Fig.~\ref{fig:r1}.
-First, we observe that EV3 outperforms network morphism, improving the accuracy of ResNet-14 from 60.17 to 61.38, and ResNet-26 from 63.10 to 64.14, while the two methods have similar costs of computation.
-This indicates that the adapt step of EV3 can find a better schedule for model expansion.
-EV3 also outperforms the vanilla KD baseline except for the largest model size.
-Given that neither EV3 nor network morphism outperform the baseline on the largest model, we think there may be two potential causes: 1) Being trapped in local optima when expanding multiple times.
-Network morphism needs specific initialization of parameters (e.g., identity weights in expanded layers) that may lead to worsen performance.
-2) Not choosing the right schedule to expand the model, which may be due to overfitting, i.e. EV3 selects a model that has lower validation error but higher test error.
+The experimental results, as illustrated in Fig.\ref{fig:r1}, demonstrate the effectiveness of our proposed methods.
+Initially, in Fig.\ref{fig:r1} (left), we observe that EV3 outperforms network morphism in terms of accuracy, while maintaining similar computational costs.
+For instance, EV3 improves the accuracy of ResNet-14 (0.182M parameters) from 60.17 to 61.38, and ResNet-26 (0.378M parameters) from 63.10 to 64.14.
+This suggests that the adapt step of EV3 effectively finds a better schedule for model expansion using network morphism.
+Additionally, EV3-Synergy shows superior performance on smaller-scale models, such as enhancing the test accuracy of ResNet-8 from 56.10 to 57.16, validating our hypothesis that smaller models can benefit from distillation with intermediate-sized models.

-To further investigate the second cause, we also plot the training error of EV3 in Fig.~\ref{fig:r1} (middle).
-We can see that the generalization gap between training and test errors becomes larger when model size increases.
-This suggests that even though the EV3 updates are not using training labels, the model is still overfitting as its size increases.
-In future work, we hope to resolve this issue by doing further experiments on larger-scale datasets or using online data for knowledge distillation.
+The middle part of Fig.~\ref{fig:r1} indicates that EV3 generally outperforms the vanilla KD baseline across different model sizes, except for the largest one.
+Notably, neither EV3 nor network morphism surpasses the baseline on the largest model, suggesting two potential issues with model expansion via network morphism: 1) the possibility of being trapped in local optima due to multiple expansions, particularly when specific initializations (like identity weights in expanded layers) might deteriorate generalization, and 2) suboptimal scheduling for model expansion, potentially leading to overfitting, as indicated by EV3 selecting models with lower validation but higher test error.

-We also compare EV3 (base) against EV3 (student-as-teacher).
-The results are shown in Fig.~\ref{fig:r1} (right).
-We can see that EV3 with student-as-teacher exploration improves the performance of EV3 for small-scale models, e.g., ResNet-8 from 56.10 to 57.16 test accuracy.
-This aligns with our intuition that small models may benefit from distillation with intermediate-sized models.
+Finally, Fig.~\ref{fig:r1} (right) displays the training error of EV3.
+It reveals an increasing generalization gap between training and test errors as the model size grows, suggesting a tendency of overfitting in larger models despite the absence of training labels in the EV3 updates.
+To address this in future work, we aim to conduct experiments with larger-scale datasets and explore the use of online data for KD.